codrops/SeatPreview/README.md

 ![Featured Image Cinema Seat Preview](http://tympanus.net/codrops/wp-content/uploads/2016/01/CinemaSeatPreviewExperiment.jpg)

+Check out the version by Sebastian Troć where the real seats are colored, too: [SebastianTroc/SeatPreview](https://github.com/SebastianTroc/SeatPreview)

 ## License

 Integrate or build upon it for free in your personal or commercial projects.
 Don't republish, redistribute or sell "as-is".